onethinx/VSCode_OnethinxPack_Windows-DEPRECIATED/README.md

     - Power Tools (e.GO Digital GmbH)
 ## 3. Install the Onethinx Dependencies Pack
   - Unzip the pack archive to your local harddisk (eg: C:\VSCode_OnethinxPack_Windows).
+    _Hint: you might want to remove '-master' at the end of the folder name._
   - Open your command prompt (cmd).
   - Drag and drop the file `setVariables.bat` to your command prompt (or type `C:\VSCode_OnethinxPack_Windows\setVariables.bat`).
   - Press enter, you'll see the environment variables and the path being set.